imarin2/PCBMill/README.md

 mv PCBMill pcbmill

-zip -r pcbmill.zip pcbmill -x *.git*
+zip -r pcbmill.zip pcbmill -x \*.git\*

 Now go to the FAB-UI, plugins (plug icon on the top right of the screen), and upload the generated zip file.

+NOTE: If you are seeing this file as a normal text file (not from github), not that \* is markdown for *, so actually the zip command is: zip -r pcbmill.zip pcbmill -x .git .
+This makes only sense if you are seeing this file as text (e.g. cat README.md)

 Windows
 =======